sufianrhazi/gooey/README.md

 ##### Arraylike collection methods

-Collections _are_ effectively a subclass of plain JavaScript arrays, which means methods that you'd normally use to mutate an Array are present on a collection.
+Collections _are_ plain JavaScript arrays, with a few additional methods.
+This means methods that you'd normally use to mutate an `Array` are present on a `Collection`.
 These include:

 * `push`
 * `pop`